Maheshtala West Bengal, India Travel Guide

 Buses/Auto-rickshaws/Cycle Rickshaws: Pay cash directly.
 Local Trains: Tickets at counters or UTS app.

-Iconic, metered but may negotiate fares.
+Iconic, metered but may negotiate the price of the ride.

 Uber and Ola are dominant, transparent pricing.

-Cash for yellow taxis, in-app/card/cash for ride-sharing.
+Cash for yellow taxis, in-app/card/cash for a lift-sharing.

 Verify driver/vehicle details; confirm destination.